andrecsq/trips-challenge/README.md

 Now you can publish messages to the PubSub topic `pubsub_topic_id` (default value `trips`) and have these topics processed and loaded to the BigQuery table (default `GIS_DATA.trips`)

 ## How to publish a message to PubSub
 It cannot be done directly via HTTP.
-Guide here: https://cloud.google.com/pubsub/docs/publisher
+(Guide here)[https://cloud.google.com/pubsub/docs/publisher]

 ## Mandatory features